spryker/cakephp-statemachine/docs/README.md

 ### Commands
-A transition from one state to another has an event associated to it.
+A transition from one state to another has an event associated with it.
-The event can have a command associated to it, which is a piece of logic that gets executed when the event is fired.
+The event can have a command hooked up, which is a piece of logic that gets executed when the event is fired.
 ```xml
 <event name="create pdf" command="Test/Command" />
 ```